shhfrlsk06/Transportation-Management-/README.md

-# Transportation-Management-
+# Transportation-Management
 Capstone project written in C# using ASP.NET MVC, Entity Framework, Code First Migrations, Google Distance Matrix API, DHX Scheduler and PayPal.

 TFS was used as source control for this project.

-This project was intended to be used as online interface for a transportation company.
+This project was intended to be used as online interface for a transportation company to perform aspects of their daily business.
 It features:

 1)Scheduling